Covanta (NYSE:CVA) Trading 6% Higher

-CVA has been the topic of several analyst reports.
+Several analysts have recently commented on the stock.
 UBS Group reaffirmed a “market perform” rating on shares of Covanta in a research report on Thursday, October 29th.
+Barclays raised shares of Covanta from an “equal weight” rating to an “overweight” rating and lifted their price target for the company from $11.00 to $12.00 in a research report on Monday, November 2nd.
 Raymond James reaffirmed a “hold” rating on shares of Covanta in a research report on Thursday, December 24th.
-ValuEngine raised shares of Covanta from a “hold” rating to a “buy” rating in a research report on Tuesday, December 1st.
-Barclays raised shares of Covanta from an “equal weight” rating to an “overweight” rating and lifted their price target for the company from $11.00 to $12.00 in a research report on Monday, November 2nd.
-Finally, Oppenheimer lifted their target price on shares of Covanta from $12.00 to $13.00 and gave the company an “outperform” rating in a report on Monday, November 2nd.
+Oppenheimer lifted their target price on shares of Covanta from $12.00 to $13.00 and gave the company an “outperform” rating in a report on Monday, November 2nd.
+Finally, ValuEngine upgraded shares of Covanta from a “hold” rating to a “buy” rating in a report on Tuesday, December 1st.
 One equities research analyst has rated the stock with a sell rating, four have given a hold rating and four have given a buy rating to the company’s stock.
 The company currently has an average rating of “Hold” and an average target price of $10.93.

-The firm also recently declared a quarterly dividend, which will be paid on Friday, January 8th.
-Shareholders of record on Thursday, December 31st will be paid a $0.08 dividend.
-The ex-dividend date of this dividend is Wednesday, December 30th.
-This represents a $0.32 annualized dividend and a dividend yield of 2.32%.
-Covanta’s dividend payout ratio (DPR) is 457.14%.
+The company also recently announced a quarterly dividend, which will be paid on Friday, January 8th.
+Investors of record on Thursday, December 31st will be paid a dividend of $0.08 per share.
+The ex-dividend date is Wednesday, December 30th.
+This represents a $0.32 dividend on an annualized basis and a dividend yield of 2.32%.
+Covanta’s payout ratio is currently 457.14%.

-In other Covanta news, insider Paul E. Stauder sold 3,146 shares of the business’s stock in a transaction on Thursday, November 5th.
-The shares were sold at an average price of $11.10, for a total value of $34,920.60.
+In related news, insider Paul E. Stauder sold 3,146 shares of the business’s stock in a transaction on Thursday, November 5th.
+The shares were sold at an average price of $11.10, for a total transaction of $34,920.60.
 Following the completion of the transaction, the insider now owns 62,550 shares in the company, valued at $694,305.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
 Insiders own 11.10% of the company’s stock.

 Several hedge funds have recently modified their holdings of CVA.
 Public Employees Retirement System of Ohio lifted its stake in shares of Covanta by 12.3% during the third quarter.
 Public Employees Retirement System of Ohio now owns 10,138 shares of the energy company’s stock valued at $79,000 after buying an additional 1,107 shares during the period.
 California Public Employees Retirement System lifted its stake in shares of Covanta by 0.5% during the second quarter.
 California Public Employees Retirement System now owns 263,827 shares of the energy company’s stock valued at $2,530,000 after buying an additional 1,217 shares during the period.
 UBS Asset Management Americas Inc. lifted its stake in shares of Covanta by 1.4% during the third quarter.
 UBS Asset Management Americas Inc. now owns 138,383 shares of the energy company’s stock valued at $1,072,000 after buying an additional 1,963 shares during the period.
 American International Group Inc. lifted its stake in shares of Covanta by 3.8% during the second quarter.
 American International Group Inc. now owns 72,515 shares of the energy company’s stock valued at $695,000 after buying an additional 2,650 shares during the period.
 Finally, Prudential Financial Inc. lifted its stake in shares of Covanta by 16.0% during the second quarter.
 Prudential Financial Inc. now owns 19,550 shares of the energy company’s stock valued at $187,000 after buying an additional 2,700 shares during the period.
 Hedge funds and other institutional investors own 72.74% of the company’s stock.